SettRaziel/bsi_cert_bot/README.md

 }
 ```
 and set the path for the configuration class to get your values set.
 A few parameter are optional and will be set with default values if not present.

+Additionally if the script runs into trouble there are some basic debug information that can be used to check for bugs and anormal behavior.
+To use this debug
+output that is stored in the same directory as the config.json can be activated by using the debug flag `-d` oder `--debug`.
+This will add which advisory is
+read and which does generate a new entry based on the script parameter.

 ## Example Mail
 ```